AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/add-user-to-an-organization.md

 To add a user to the organization:

-1. Navigate to **Organizations** in the menu and select the organization you want to add a user to.
+1. Navigate to **[!UICONTROL Organizations]** in the menu and select the organization you want to add a user to.
-1. Open the **Users** tab in your Dashboard.
+1. Open the **[!UICONTROL Users]** tab in your Dashboard.
 1. Click **Invite a new user**, fill out the form (Email, Message, Role), and send the invitation by clicking **Send**.

 >[!NOTE]
 >
 >   <div data-mc-conditions="QuicksilverOrClassic.Draft mode">

-   <p>If you do not see the Invite a new user button, your organization has been onboarded to the Adobe Business Platform. </p>
+<p>If you do not see the [!UICONTROL Invite a new user] button, your organization has been onboarded to the Adobe Business Platform. </p>
    <p>For instructions on adding a user to an organization that has been onboarded to the Adobe Business Platform, see <a href="#add-a-user-to-an-organization-that-has-been-onboarded-to-the-adobe-business-platform" class="MCXref xref">Add a user to an organization that has been onboarded to the Adobe Business Platform</a></p>
    </div>

-   The user receives an invitation email where they can accept the invitation by clicking an Accept the Role button.
+The user receives an invitation email where they can accept the invitation by clicking an [!UICONTROL Accept the Role] button.